 Forfeitures, the nonvested portion of a participant's account upon withdrawal from the Plan, are used to offset future contributions of the Company to the Plan.
-Employer contributions receivable on the Statements of Net Assets Available for Benefits are net of forfeitures equal to \$90,418 and \$114,346 at December 31, 1999 and 1998, respectively.
+Employer contributions receivable on the Statements of Net Assets Available for Benefits are net of forfeitures equal to \$249,233 and \$90,418 at December 31, 2000 and 1999, respectively.
+Also, in 2000 and 1999, employer contributions on the Statement of Changes in Net Assets Available for Benefits were reduced by \$614,081 and \$418,139, respectively from forfeited non-vested accounts.